Valpovo: History

 The town is first mentioned in 1332.
-It was captured by Ottoman Empire in 1543.
-It was initially kaza centre in Sanjak of Pojega till 1601.
-It was later in sanjak centre in Kanije Eyalet till Austrian conquest in 1687.
+In June of 1543, during Sultan Suleiman's campaign into Hungary, Valpovo was besieged, taken, and annexed to the Ottoman Empire.
+It was initially a kaza centre in the Sanjak of Pojega until 1601.
+It was later in sanjak centre in Kanije Eyalet until Austrian conquest in 1687.

 In the late 19th and early 20th century, Valpovo was part of the Virovitica County of the Kingdom of Croatia-Slavonia.
 In March 1945, German forces launched Operation Spring Awakening.
 On the southern arm which moved north through Valpovo was the 1st Cossack Cavalry Division.
 The operation was as disastrous as it was ambitious.
 Yugoslav partisans of the 3rd Army (Yugoslav Partisans) continuously harassed and delayed the Cossacks.
 Shortly after the end of World War II, officials in the communist Yugoslav regime established a labor camp for Germans which operated until May 1946.

 Economy

 Economy is based on farming, livestock breeding, forestry, wood and timber and foodstuffs industries; close to the town are oil and natural gas deposits.
 Valpovo lies on a regional road that connects it to Osijek and Donji Miholjac, as well a road to Belišće and to Bizovac through Ladimirevci.